Southeastern Association of Law Schools Annual Meeting

 Professor at University of the District of Columbia, David A. Clarke School of Law

-Ifeoma Ajunwa is a Professor at the University of the District of Columbia, David A. Clarke School of Law, specializing in contract law and privacy issues.
+Ifeoma Ajunwa is a Professor at the University of the District of Columbia, David A. Clarke School of Law, focusing on privacy law and the third-party doctrine.

 Joe Terry